 Since free gas pipelines are still available, especially in Germany, a pure hydrogen network or a network with a natural gas-hydrogen mixture could thus be established with relatively little effort.
 The pressures for transport in the gas networks are around 80 bar to 100 bar - this pressure range will probably also become established for the transport of hydrogen.
 Here, the piston compressors of the NEUMAN & ESSER GROUP can be used in particular.
 Furthermore, when using the gas networks, the existing storage possibilities for natural gas, especially salt caverns, the so-called Cavern Storage, can be used to store hydrogen in the long term.
 Initial model tests for storing hydrogen in salt caverns at around 200 bar are already underway.
 This would solve the biggest challenge of the energy transition in particular: the storage of green energy.
 While large-scale storage in batteries is not sustainable enough and actually not affordable, the potential sites for pumped storage power plants in Germany and Europe have now almost all been developed.
 Other storage options for electrical energy are still in experimental stages, or have never made it past this stage.
 However, by storing hydrogen in salt caverns, the energy demand of a longer period can now be stored and retrieved in case of a longer dark period.

 Several options exist for recovering the energy from the hydrogen.
-Probably the best-known approach is to generate electricity from hydrogen by means of electrolysis.
+Probably the best-known approach is to generate electricity from hydrogen by means of fuel cells.
 Here, approx. 60% of the energy stored in the hydrogen is converted into electricity, and the remaining 40% is available as waste heat.
 In addition, the hydrogen can also be burned, for example as an admixture in the natural gas network in "classic" gas heating systems.
 Most manufacturers now state that they are able to process up to 20% hydrogen admixture with their standard products.
-Furthermore, hydrogen can also be burned directly in a gasoline engine and basically be used like gasoline - even if this application is now more of a niche.
+Furthermore, hydrogen can also be burned and basically be used like gasoline - even if this application is now more of a niche.

 During the production of crude oil or natural gas and the subsequent treatment of the produced medium, the gas treatment, various gases are separated.
 These so-called offgases are not needed for the subsequent product and must therefore be removed from the extracted crude oil or natural gas.
 However, these waste products can be made usable by desulfurization processes.
 For example, NEUMAN & ESSER compressors are used on offshore platforms to compress off-gases and make them usable as desulfurized gas.